EnergySystemsModellingLab/MUSE_OS/docs/user_guide/quick-start.rst

     python -m muse --help

-The full model can be copied to a path of your choosing with
+The standard model can be copied to a path of your choosing with

 .. code-block:: Bash